do-mart/gramolang/README.md

     >>> api_keys = {OpenAIWrapper: 'apikeyvalue'}

 ### 2. Providing keys in a file
-When using a file, write the key in the form `name=apikeyvalue` on a single line.
-Use either the name of the API wrapper class (default) or the underlying organisation's API name (both names are stored in the wrapper class tuple `API_KEY_NAMES`), e.g.:
+When using a file, write the key in the form of a `name=apikeyvalue` variable assignment on a single line.
+Use either the name of the API wrapper class (default), the underlying organisation's API key name (both names are stored in the wrapper class tuple `API_KEY_NAMES`) or the key value alone on the first non-commented line.
+A key file can contain keys for different APIs or these keys can be stored in different files, but a file can contain only one unnamed key value on a single line.

-    # Example of the content of an API key file
+    # Example of value assignement in an API key file
     OpenAIWrapper=apikeyvalue

-A key file can contain keys for different APIs or these keys can be stored in different files.
-Only the first line starting with the key name will be read by each API wrapper.
-The package will look for the equal (`=`) sign as the name/value separator, other characters in the tuple `common.NAME_VALUE_SEPS` or the space character.
+    # Using the organisation's API key name works as well
+    OPENAI_API_KEY=apikeyvalue

+    # Or even the key value alone
+    apikeyvalue

 Pass API key files as `APIWrapper: path` pairs in a `dict` where path is a `pathlib.Path` instance pointing to the file:

     >>> from pathlib import Path
     >>> from gramolang import OpenAIWrapper